-Selected by: Irena Pivka, Jasmina Založnik, Brane Zorman
+Curators: Irena Pivka, Jasmina Založnik, Brane Zorman

-Work coached by: Anna Friz, Brane Zorman
+Coaches: Anna Friz, Brane Zorman

 Cycles is an attempt at exploring sympoesis.
 Sympoesis for me signifies an important word, even a manner of being in this world.
 To put it most simply, Donna Haraway conceptualized it as working together or making, creating together.

 This is what I try to manifest with Cycles: I try to work and artistically produce, create together with crickets.
 I try to give them space and I learned their name Acheta domesticus.
 Well at least the name of their species.
 Still an anthropocentric denomination, but at least some type of a name.
 Unfortunately, I cannot name them individually, one by one, as my perception is still too narrow to be able to distinguish them individually.